amirelemam/sample-bank-webapp/README.md

 **Run**

 - Docker (recommended)
-  Make sure you have the file `.env.production` with the environment variables
+  Make sure you have the file `.env` with the environment variables
-  `$ test -e ./backend/account-manager/.env.production && echo file exists || echo file not found`
+  `$ test -e ./backend/account-manager/.env && echo file exists || echo file not found`
   Add permission to execute the script
   `$ chmod +x startAccountManagerWithDocker.sh`
   Run the script